Equivariant Elliptic Cohomology and Mapping Stacks: Equivariant Elliptic Hochschild Homology

 Now we can conclude: for each induced map $i_e$ relative to each of these points we know that $i_e^\ast\bL_\phi$ vanishes, and the coproduct of all the maps $i_e$ is an étale effective epimorphism by equivariant Zariski codescent.
 This is enough to prove that $\bL_{\phi}=0$, and since $\phi$ is locally finitely presented we obtain that it is étale, as we desired to show.

 We now argue that \eqref{eq:mapproof} is an equivalence.
-Since it is étale and a closed immersion, it is also an open immersion; in particular it exhibits $\Mapo{E}{[t_0 X^e/T]}$ as a union of connected components of $\Mapo{E}{[X/T]}$, since it is a clopen map.
-Since $\Mapo{E}{[X/T]}$ is a union of connected components of $\Map{E}{[X/T]}$ by definition, checking that the map \eqref{eq:mapproof} is an equivalence amounts only to understanding if its image contains all such connected components, which can be checked on closed points.
+Since it is étale and a closed immersion, it is also an open immersion; in particular it exhibits $\Mapo{E}{[t_0 X^{T(e)}/T]}$ as a union of connected components of $\Mapo{E}{[X/T]}$.
+Since $\Mapo{E}{[X/T]}$ is a union of connected components of $\Map{E}{[X/T]}$ by definition, checking that the map \eqref{eq:mapproof} is an equivalence amounts only to understanding if its image contains all such connected components, which can be checked on geometric points.
 But Proposition \ref{remark:bijonpoints} tells us that such map is a homotopy equivalence on the spaces of closed points, and this concludes the proof. \end{proof}

-\begin{remark} We explain briefly why the map \eqref{eq:mapproof} is locally finitely presented.
-We will prove that, if $f:X\rightarrow Y$ is a locally finitely presented map of derived stacks, the induced map $\Mapo{E}{X}\rightarrow\Mapo{E}{Y}$ is locally finitely presented.
-Indeed, the property of being locally finitely presented is local on the target, hence it can be tested over affines Then we reason exactly like in the proof of Lemma \ref{lemma:openinclusion}.
+\begin{remark} We make the following observation.
+Let $f:X\rightarrow Y$ is a locally finitely presented map of derived stacks.
+Then the induced map $\Mapo{E}{X}\to\Mapo{E}{Y}$ is locally finitely presented (the proof goes like that of Lemma \ref{lemma:openinclusion}).
+Note that in the sitiuation of the proof of Theorem \ref{proposition:localization}, the map $[t_0 X^{T(e)}/T]\to [X/T]$ is locally finitely presented, as the map $t_0 X^{T(e)}\rightarrow X$ is a locally finitely presented map of (classical) schemes.
+Recall indeed that, as $t_0 X^{T(e)}$ and $X$ are varieties over a characteristic zero field $k$, the map $t_0 X^{T(e)}\rightarrow X$ is locally finitely presented (see for example Lemma 29.21.11 in \cite[\href{https://stacks.math.columbia.edu/tag/01TO}{Tag 01TO}]{StacksProj1}). \end{remark}

-Specializing the above observation to our case, we only need to show that the map is locally finitely presented.
-This is equivalent to saying that the map is a locally finitely presented map of schemes.
-First of all, we always assume throughout the paper that the target of our mapping stack is a locally finitely presented derived stack to guarantee that the derived mapping stack $\Mapo{E}{[X/T]}$ is $1$-geometric: this means, for quotient stacks $[X/T]$, that $X$ is finitely presented.
-This corresponds to finite type over a field $k$.
-At this point, the map $t_0(X^e)\rightarrow X$

-has locally finitely presented source and target; this implies it is locally finitely presented.\footnote{See for example Lemma 29.21.11 in \url{https://stacks.math.columbia.edu/tag/01TO.}} \end{remark}